Digital Markets Act

-- The DMA prohibits gatekeepers from requiring developers to use core platform services.
-This specifically covers proprietary single sign-on services (e.g. Sign In With Apple) and may cover gatekeeper-owned payment processors (e.g. Apple’s In-App Purchasing service).
+- The DMA prohibits gatekeepers from limiting developers in using core platform services only if they use certain ancillary services as well.
+The latter specifically covers proprietary single sign-on services (e.g. Sign In With Apple) and will cover gatekeeper-owned payment processors (e.g. Apple’s In-App Purchasing service).

-- The DMA requires that every developer who meets “fair and non-discriminatory” requirements have access to gatekeeper platforms, regardless of business model.
+- The DMA requires that every developer who meets “fair, reasonable, and non-discriminatory” requirements have access to gatekeeper platforms, regardless of business model.

-- The DMA prohibits gatekeepers from using a developer’s own data, as collected through using the platform, to compete with the developer.
+- TThe DMA prohibits gatekeepers from using a developer’s own data, as collected through using the platform or services provided together with or in support of the platform, to compete with the developer.

-- The DMA ensures that developers can communicate with their customers about deals they might be interested in.
+- The DMA ensures that developers can communicate with their customers, including about deals they might be interested in.

 - The DMA ensures that gatekeepers cannot remove or ban apps on their platform that compete with apps made by the gatekeeper.